Getting Licensed as a Child Development Facility in the District of Columbia

 Lead-based Paint Certification or Clearance Report Certifies that the facility has a safe level of lead-based paint.
 Must be completed not more than 30 days prior to the application date. |

-District of Columbia Department of Energy and Environment Address: Phone: Visit DOEE’s website for more information |
+District of Columbia Department of Energy and Environment (DOEE) Address: Phone: Visit DOEE’s website for more information |

 Certificate of Clean Hands Certifies that the applicant does not owe more than $100 to the District government in taxes.
 Must be completed not more than 30 days prior to the application date. |

-District of Columbia Department of Tax and Revenue Address: Phone: Apply online or visit OTR’s website for more information |
+District of Columbia Office of Tax and Revenue (OTR) Address: Phone: Apply online or visit OTR’s website for more information |

 Exemptions to Licensure